 Concrete Work Toolbox Talk

-Learn the hazards, precautions, and best practices of concrete work in construction.
+Learn the hazards, precautions, and best safety practices for concrete work in construction.

 Concrete Work Safety Talk

-Concrete work is a very hard and physically demanding job that can result in lots of injuries because of the hazards it presents.
-There are more than 250,000 people who work with concrete every day and of those around 28,000 are injured each year.
+Concrete work is a very hard and physically demanding job that can result in lots of injuries because of the many hazards it presents.
+There are more than 250,000 people who work with concrete everyday and of those around 28,000 are injured each year.

 Hazards of Concrete Work